Giuseppe Rinvolucri: Personal life

-Rinvolucri came from an engineering background in Piedmont, Italy.
-He came to Britain during the interwar period.
+Rinvolucri was born on 8 September 1890 in Savigliano, Piedmont, Italy.
+His father Guglielmo was an engineer, but he died when Guiseppe was very young.
+He went to school in Mondovì, then went to Polytechnic University of Turin where he studied engineering.
+After graduating in 1914 he joined the Italian Army as a second lieutenant in the 2nd Engineer Regiment (Italy) and fought in the First World War against the Austro-Hungarian Empire.
+After the war he was a civil engineer in Turin.

+In the 1920s he met an Englishwoman from Staffordshire, Anna Gwenmore Sopwith, who was on holiday in Italy, and they married in Turin in 1925.
+They returned to Staffordshire in 1928, then moved to Conwy, North Wales, in 1929.
+She died two years later.
+He considered joining the priesthood, but then embarked on his career as an ecclesiastical architect, building Catholic churches.

-From the 1930s, Rinvolucri was living at St Francis Grange, Glan Conwy, an art deco style dwelling overlooking the Conwy estuary.
+In 1937 Rinvolucri designed and built St Francis Grange, Glan Conwy, an art deco style dwelling overlooking the Conwy estuary, where he lived the rest of his life.
+Soon after he retired from architectural work and became a market gardener, farming the two acres around his house.
+He also taught classes in Italian and led cultural trips to Italy.

 In 1939, he married Mina Josephine Moore (born Liverpool 1902), an educationalist and lecturer at the University College of South Wales and Monmouthshire in Cardiff.
 In 1940, they had a son which led to a dispute between Mina and Professor Olive Wheeler, her head of department, in which Mina claimed that she had been dismissed because of the birth of her son.
 Mina consulted a solicitor and complained to the college senate.
 This led to the senate formally declaring that women should not have to leave the college when they married or had a child.
 As long as the women could carry out their job, they would remain employed.
 Mina went on to have a successful career as an academic and author.

+After Italy declared war on Britain in June 1940 all Italian citizens, including Rinvolucri, were classed as enemy aliens and he was detained and interned on the Isle of Man.
+He was released on medical grounds two months later, but he was then investigated because of reports of Fascist sympathies and connections to Welsh and Irish nationalists, and a few months later he was sent back to the internment camp.
+He was released in March 1943 on a program for internees where they were sent to work for the war cause; in his case he was on a farm in Oxfordshire.

-Rinvolucri died in 1963 and is buried in St Agnes Road Cemetery, Conwy with his wife Mina, who died in 1991.
+Rinvolucri eventually became a UK citizen in 1951, having had his previous attempt rejected in 1938.
+He died in 1963 and is buried in St Agnes Road Cemetery, Conwy with his wife Mina, who died in 1991.